Torchin7789/RT004/solution/README.md

 Your name

 -----
+There are two possible approaches to your documentation:
-You should make a copy of the rest of this template for each checkpoint.
-You can remove irrelevant parts for the clarity of the document.
+1. either you make a copy of the rest of this template for each checkpoint, and append new documentation (for every step/checkpoint) to the end of this file
+2. or you can use this document as a "road map" and refer to all of the other documents from here

+You can remove **irrelevant parts** of your documentation for the clarity.

 ## Checkpoint X (tag `Chk X`)
 Briefly describe the objectives of the checkpoint.